Current Track: Blabb

 A nervous laugh slips out of me, though I doubt she was able to hear it.
 “Hey, can we start over?
 You’ve got the wrong idea!”
 I shout, hoping I’m still within earshot.
 I’m not lying, but I have to admit I certainly look the part.
 That wasn’t my choice though.
 Having more tails than I’m used to is already doing awful things to my hips even without being compressed like this.

 This would be my second time being eaten.
-From experience, I can tell you that my kind is built to allow sound to be funneled upwards easily for private conversation.
-Which makes it rather easy to tell that I'm being ignored.
+The acoustics aren’t the most conducive to holding a conversation but I’m far from muted by them, at least to her.
+Knowing that makes it rather easy to tell that I’m being ignored.
 I can feel her shift about, presumably sitting back down to read her book at the base of the lone tree.

 I punch the wall in frustration, burying everything up to my elbow in it without giving me so much as a reflexive twitch.
 I can hear her lungs fill, and then she tenses up, the wall turning firm and throwing me back into the pit of her stomach.
-I'm running out of time.
-I try to keep myself out of the acrid fizz as best I can, though it's proving a little hard now that the walls themselves are secreting it in response to the introduction of food.
-That's me.
-I'm the food.
-Hello.
+I’m running out of time.
+I try to keep myself out of the acrid fizz as best I can, though it’s proving a little hard now that the walls themselves are secreting it in response to the introduction of food.
+I’m just food now, to say nothing of the vast majority of my shed mass gone to waste entirely.

 I’m not keeping it together as well as I could be.
 Never been good at it.
 I take a deep breath.
 Reflex.
 Not as necessary for something like me but it clears the head, even in this smothering humidity.
 “I was told to come find you!
 I need to get off the island!”